rnorth/duct-tape/docs/index.md

 	* discuss with the authors on an issue ticket prior to doing anything big
 	* follow the style, naming and structure conventions of the rest of the project
 	* make commits atomic and easy to merge
 	* verify all tests are passing.
-Build the project with `mvn clean install` to do this.
+Build the project with `./mvnw clean install` to do this.

 ## Copyright